fahmidur/rack-session-cookie-demo-001/README.md

 #### The 2 Session Keys and What They Mean
 * **session_bef** - Contains a map with all of the key-value pairs stored in the session.
 This is captured before any changes are made to the session.
 Notice nesting is allowed.
 * **session_cur** - Contains a map with all of the key-value pairs stored in the session.
 This is captured at the time of the response after changes are made to the session.
 Notice what changes.
-This will made more sense when we see the routes that let you change what is stored in the session (play with it).
+This will make more sense when we see the routes that let you change what is stored in the session (play with it).

 ### GET /
 View The Current State.